Larks rally past Flickertails, remain unbeaten

-The Bismarck Larks needed a late comeback to remain unbeaten in Northwoos League play on Friday night at Municipal Ballpark, winning 6-5 in 10 innings.
+The Bismarck Larks needed a late comeback to remain unbeaten in Northwoods League play on Friday night at Municipal Ballpark, winning 6-5 in 10 innings.

 Down 5-0 to start the ninth, the Larks erupted for a five-run top of the ninth and got the win when Noah Fisher scored on a wild pitch in the top of the 10th.